 Administrative Costs are limited to 8% of the total amount the subgrantee has drawn down.
-Direct Program Support costs are limited to 10% of the total amount that the subgrantee has Page 38 of 50 drawn down..
+Direct Program Support costs are limited to 10% of the subgrantee's total allocation.
 Administrative and Direct Program Support costs cannot be combined for a total of 18%.

 Reimbursement for administrative expenses will only be made in proportion to the drawdown of program funds.
 Administrative costs may be paid based on the guidance provided in the appropriate OMB circular(s) and other program guidance for the specific agency (governmental or non-profit), and in accordance with the subgrantee's submitted and approved annual budget.
-The subgrantee organization should define their administrative cost consistent with the generally accepted accounting practices and procedures within each organization.
-Indirect costs can be considered a part of Grantee Administration and will be considered allowable provided an indirect rate or amount is approved by the cognizant agency for the subgrantee.
+The